 Naomi left us a legacy of faith, especially how to live that out by loving those who don’t yet know Jesus.

-I encourage you to find a good Naomi bible study and slow long enough to soak up the lessons from Naomi’s life.
+I encourage you to find a good Naomi bible study and slow down long enough to soak up the lessons from Naomi’s life.